 - To make the best crepes, use JUST enough batter that will cover the bottom of the entire skillet in a thin layer.
 It will take some practice, but as you pour the batter, use your other hand to tilt the pan in circles until the batter coats it.
 You'll get the hang of the swirl, trust me!

 - Butter your pan between each pour!
 I like to take a stick of butter and rub it over the surface of the pan.
 It's an easy way to quickly butter the pan without having to slice a tablespoon and wait for it to melt evenly.

 - Some people let the batter rest before pouring it into the hot skillet.
 You can choose to do this if you want.
 I haven't found much of a difference and I'm usually in a hurry and don't have the extra 30 minutes.
 So the recipe below doesn't call for this extra step.

 What size pan should you use?
 Anywhere from an 8-inch to a 12-inch.
-My favorite is my 11-inch crepe pan, but like I stated above, you can use any nonstick skillet.
+Some people use specifically a crepe pan, but you can use any nonstick skillet like I do.
 There are also tools out there to help you spread the batter, but I've never used one and don't find it necessary.

 There are many different ways you can serve your crepes.
 Try these different variations or come up with your own!

 - Fold crepes as pictured, then top with butter, syrup, powdered sugar and berries.